usagitoneko97/klara/A4.Cfg/readme.md

 ## Minimal SSA

 There are many ways to insert phi function.
-The easiest way of inserting phi function is to insert it at the start of every single basic block.
+The easiest way of inserting phi function is to insert it at every block that have joint points (multiple parents).
 But that could result in an excess amount of unnecessaries phi function.
-One can argue that phi function can be inserted at every block that have joint points (multiple parents), but consider CFG below:
+Consider the CFG below:

 ![cfg_ssa_intro](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro.svg.png)